sutt/p1-front/README.md

 ## Strengths & Limitations:

 I was impressed with AI's perf for this project.
 There wasn't any prompt it failed once the prompt was well crafted.
 That being said here's some caveats:
-- Not defensive enough: e.g. it didn't anticipate shape coords coming in as decimals and so had validation errors when trying to write to int DB fiedlds.
+- Not defensive enough: e.g. it didn't anticipate shape coords coming in as decimals and so had validation errors when trying to write to int DB fiedlds. **Milestone2 Update:** No longer the case, the AI wrote a great module called `ai_validator.py` which checked each tool call from OpenAI against known methods in the frontend, it can be viewed [here](https://github.com/sutt/p1-back/blob/master/services/ai_validator.py).
-- Amateur structure for backend: a very flat structure develop in the python server with too much logic going into `main.py`.
+- Amateur structure for backend: a very flat structure develop in the python server with too much logic going into `main.py`. **Milestone2 Update:** no longer the case!
-- I felt like my frontend prompts were too verbose to specify certain areas / buttons, etc to ask it to change.
+- I felt like my frontend prompts were too verbose to specify certain areas / buttons, etc to ask it to change. **Milestone2 Update:** after refactoring the UI, there was less need to be very specific with what I ws looking for since the UI was arranged canonically.

 ## Key Learnings: